Wyatt Creech: Deputy Prime Minister

-Post politics career
+Post-politics career

 Following his retirement from politics, Creech headed up a small group that took advantage of the opportunities created by the deregulation of the dairy industry by the founding of the Open Country Cheese Company, located near Matamata, in Waikato.
 This has now grown into Open Country Dairy Co Ltd with both milk powder and cheese production facilities in Waharoa (near Matamata), Waikato, Awarua (near Invercargill) and Wanganui.
 The original cheese company was formed on 28 November 2001 (the date on which the Dairy Industry Restructuring Act 2001 received the Royal Assent.
 Manufacturing commenced in October 2004.

 He stood down from the board of this company in 2008.
 In 2007 Creech and his associates launched as an offshoot from the commodity product manufacturing operation Open Country a new specialty cheese production focussed operation Kaimai Cheese (named after the local mountain range) and served from commencement as its Chairman.

-He stood down from the board of this company in 2013 when there assets were sold to a new producer.
+He stood down from the board of this company in 2013 when their assets were sold to a new producer.
 In 2009 he joined the board of NZ Windfarms. retiring from that board in December 2013.
 Creech also served for a two-year period on the boards of Seales Limited, a Waikato-based stock feed manufacturing firm, the Cognition Education Trust, a trust supporting education research in New Zealand. he then joined the board of Healthcare Holdings Limited (providing various community-based health services).

 In September 2009, Creech joined the New Zealand Fire Service Commission as Deputy Chair.
 As of mid 2014 he serves as Chair of the New Zealand Fire Service Commission and Heritage New Zealand Pouhere Taonga (replacement Crown entity for the New Zealand Historic Places Trust) and Deputy Chair of Healthcare Holdings Limited.

 In 2009–2010, Creech was commissioned by the Minister for the Environment and the Minister of Local Government to head a review of the performance of Environment Canterbury.
 Their report was highly critical of the performance and capability of the organisation, and while the recommendations were controversial, were fully implemented by the government.

 Creech served as part of the Solomon Islands International Election Observer Team in the 2001 General Election in that nation.
 He also led the New Zealand Election Observer Team in the August 2010 General Election in Solomon Islands.
 He also served on the International Election Observer Team for the Falkland Islands referendum on its future status in 2013.

 Creech served from December 2004 until June 2006 as a director of investment and property company Bluechip.
 He resigned in June 2006.
 The company failed in November 2008.
 As former directors, Creech and John Luxton (who resigned in October 2006) were included (2012) in two lawsuits which alleged breach of their duty to investors.
 No in-court proceedings in relation to this claim eventuated, and in 2014 all legal claims against the former directors were abandoned.

 In 2014, he was appointed chair of Heritage New Zealand Pouhere Taonga Board by the Minister for Arts, Culture and Heritage, Chris Finlayson.